labodyn/Tracking-health-and-body/README.md

 protein->muscle, fat: kwadratic, close to linear?

 #### MACHINE LEARNING ALGORITHM ####
-??? which algorithm would be most appropriote?
+??? which algorithm would be most appropriate?
 From past experiments: Most foods take 1-2 days to take effect. time correlations?